iwanders/wireshark_dissector_rs/README.md

 an example dissector take a look at the example directory.
 That example is pretty boring, but it should serve as a good starting point to make your own dissector.

+This crate is used in my [huntsman](https://github.com/iwanders/huntsman) project, where this crate is used to perform a dissection by traversing over a tree of field definitions.
+It provides a more elaborate example and shows how one could create a dissector without manually specifying all the fields to be dissected.

 License
 ------